dna-witch/aco-maze-solver/README.md

 # Ant Colony Optimization Maze Solver

-Find an optimal path for a maze using a novel nature-inspired Ant Colony Optimization algorithm (ACO).
+Our goal is to find an optimal maze solution using a novel nature-inspired Ant Colony Optimization algorithm (ACO).
+ACO is an algorithm that mimics the real-life behavior of ants to approximate an optimal path through a maze.